 Quick Facts About Older Used Cars

 New car prices have cooled slightly from their record levels but remain high, and many drivers consider older used cars to meet their commuting needs.
-But how old is too old for a reliable car?
+But how old is it to be too old for a reliable car?
 While there are no rigid rules to follow when shopping for vehicles of a certain age, there are a few key factors to consider.
 Below, we’ll examine the most important things about purchasing an older used car.

 - When Is a Used Car Too Old to Buy?